What is BlockSettle?

 - Download the Auth eID app and go through the Auth eID onboarding process

-- Enter your email address which is connected to Auth eID on BlockSettle register page
+- Enter your email which is connected to Auth eID on BlockSettle register page

 - Sign the Authentication Request within your app.